 Step 2: Open Administrative Tools and Select Group Policy Management

-Step 3: Right click and create a new policy called ScoutDNS Certificate from withing the console tree under the top level of the domain.
+Step 3: Right click and create a new policy called ScoutDNS Certificate from within the console tree under the top level of the domain.

 Step 4: Select Group Policy Objects in the domain containing the ScoutDNS Certificate Group Policy object (GPO) you want to edit.